 Pew's new guidelines do alter a few others that came before.
 Some have put the Millennial generation from 1982-2004 (easily making it the longest generation), while others would have wanted to end it in the early '90s.

 In establishing these guidelines, it also looks like the “Xennial” has been wiped from existence.
 This is a micro-generation that encompassed those born between 1977 and 1983—they identified themselves as people who grew up in a pre-digital world and later adapted to today’s technology.
-If this includes you, you’re now either a late-term Gen X’er or a grizzled veteran of the Millennial clan.
+If this includes you, you’re now either a late-term Gen X’er (who might appreciate retro gifts from the ’80s) or a grizzled veteran of the Millennial clan.

 Dimock himself makes it clear that these “cutoff points aren’t an exact science.”
 They're simply tools to analyze the different shifts in how age groups are experiencing the world—socially, economically, politically, and technologically.